U.S. firms eye Myanmar as sanctions suspended

 U.S. firms are expected to join those from Asia and Europe that have already moved into a market of up to 60 million people in the former British colony.
 Analysts and experts have said there will be opportunities for foreign companies across the industrial landscape - from energy, mining and construction to agriculture, finance and tourism.

-General Electric Co (GE.N), the biggest U.S. conglomerate, said on Friday it was working with the Myanmar government on possible infrastructure projects and opportunities in the healthcare and energy sectors.
+General Electric Co, the biggest U.S. conglomerate, said on Friday it was working with the Myanmar government on possible infrastructure projects and opportunities in the healthcare and energy sectors.

 “We are looking at healthcare.
 We are working with the government on energy.
 Eventually we will look into all of the infrastructure businesses,” GE Vice-Chairman John Rice told Reuters in Hong Kong.
 “We are looking at Yangon’s power needs, working with the ministry and the government to figure out how we can help reduce some of the shortages,” said Rice, who runs GE’s global operations and visited Myanmar about a month ago.